 Bitergia has been working with several OSPOs and software development teams to measure and improve their ROI from the software development projects that matter to them.
-We will soon announce a new service: The Open Source Ecosystem Quarter Reports, for managers willing to understand its growth within the OSS ecosystem in terms of company footprint and talent management.
-You can always join our newsletter to be the first to get access to OSS reports and get your analysis.

 Contact us to discuss how Bitergia can help you report ROI and KPIs about the software development projects that matter to you.